Why is carbon monoxide hazardous?

 Carbon monoxide poisoning can cause symptoms that are similar to the flu or the cold.
-So, one may not even realize that they are breathing gas.
+So, one may not even realize that they are breathing the dangerous gas.

-When any type of fuel is being burned it is important to remember that carbon monoxide is not the only danger to your health- toxic nitrogen dioxide, particulate matter,and acid water vapors can also be emitted depending on the conditions existing when the fire is being burned.
+When you burn fuel it is important to remember that carbon monoxide is not the only danger to your health.
+Toxic nitrogen dioxide, in particulate matter and acid water vapors can also be emitted depending on the conditions existing when the fire is being burned.

 Keep blockage in the flue system from nesting material or other debris from occurring by installing a chimney cap.
 When gases can’t exit the flue they will back up into the home creating a dangerous situation.
 Nesting materials are also a fire hazard.
 Chimney inspection regularly is the best way to prevent a possible hazard from occurring.
 The professional can check the integrity of your existing flue system and any connector pipes in appliances for rust or other problems.

 This chimney is properly capped to avoid debris or nesting material from making the chimney a CO hazard.
 Acid water vapors can be emitted depending on the conditions existing when acid water vapors are emitted

 Why A Chimney Cap Might Save Your Chimneys Life- Blog